Asphocarp/Unitodo/RAW.md

 - [ ] 0-1 prove it to be useful by doing a project

 - [ ] 1 add search via `/`
-- [ ] 1 fix: when i type in search textarea, the focus is immdietely taken by the todo item, making me unable to continue my typing.
-- [ ] 1 unique-id can be fucking doomed! (with checking before applying)
+- [ ] 2 unique-id can be fucking doomed! (with checking before applying)
     - [ ] 2 render timestamp (even when not leading) / remove it?
 - [ ] 1 feat: show est time, like @1h; record time?
-- [ ] 1 do not scroll twice (when 5j too low)

 - [ ] 1 fancy: make native rn/swift frontend?
 - [ ] 2 maybe to move sorting to frontend (natural sorting like 0-1 < 0-2 < 0-10 < 0)